Nick689/CustomPOS/Readme.md

 ## Features
 * Unlimited users number
 * Unlimited sessions number
-* 3 ways for product input:
+* 3 ways product input:
   - Type one of the 6 reference codes
   - Scan barcode
   - If first methods fail a list of similar named product will be proposed